Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case: Introduction

 where the sequence $(x_k : k = 1, 2, \ldots, 2N)$ is increasing.
 Then we are in the case \ref{perMod:I} if $0$ belongs to some interval \eqref{eq:1}, in the case \ref{perMod:IIa} if $0$ lies on the boundary of exactly two intervals, in the case \ref{perMod:IIb} if $0$ lies on the boundary of exactly one interval and in \ref{perMod:III} in the remaining cases.
 An example for $N=4$ is presented in Figure~\ref{img:1}.

-In this article we consider the case \ref{perMod:IIb} only.
+In this article we focus on the case \ref{perMod:IIb}.
 Since nowadays there is a rather good understanding of the remaining cases, our results complete the study of the basic properties of periodic modulations.

 Before we go any further let us recall a few definitions.
 We say that a sequence of real numbers $(x_n : n \in \NN)$ belongs to $\calD_1^N$, if

 If $N = 1$ we usually drop the superscript from the notation.
 For a matrix